 Finisterre Spain

-Finisterra at the end of the Path
+Finisterra at the end of the Camino

 So I decided to look for a means to get back on the road and I managed to rent a car at the train station in Santiago and in about two hours we walked for 4 days undecided whether to reach the Cape or go to the little church on the sea of Murxia, the one in the movie “The Way to Santiago”.
 In the end we opted for the first one and I must say that we did not regret it.